Appa002/z71200-runtime/README.md

 As referenced multiple times the provided `client.py` gives a succinct example implementation.
 The general approach is to first implement the basic communication via the POSIX objects making sure all the synchronisation guarantees are met, to then implement abstractions over the tagged words, allowing you to more easily write a sequence of them, and to then implement a high-level UI framework, which makes state management and such things ergonomic (this 3rd part is where all the innovations between frameworks like React or Svelte sit).

 The provided client is written in such a way that the code gains abstraction as you scroll down.
 The first four functions wrap the raw `libc` calls, the `Z71200Context` class implements the binary protocol, providing safe abstractions for writing to the shared file, receiving data from the socket, and making rpc calls.
-The functions after capture the context and provide abstractions for writing strings and sequences of tagged words into memory, the latter by keeping track of a cursor that is advanced for each written word.
-The last parts then define a high-level ui framework, that then finally allows you to define a UI tree like:
+The functions after capture the context and provide abstractions for writing strings and sequences of tagged words into memory.
+The last parts then define a high-level ui framework, that then finally allows you to define a UI tree like this.

 ```python
 inflate(root,